Spring Green Notes © Frances Michaels

 effective for either male or female flies, not both.
 The exception to this is the newly released

-Eco-Naturalure, which are effective for
+Cera Trap which is effective for

 both.
 The

-fly baits.
+fly bait.

 More information on organic fruit fly control